Skip to content

 9. Select Submit.

-10. Once the stack is created, navigate to the stack’s Outputs tab and copy the Amazon Resource Name (ARN) of the created IAM role named AQtiveGuardReadOnlyAccessRole.
+10. Once the stack is created, navigate to the stack’s Resources tab and copy the Amazon Resource Name (ARN) of the created IAM role named AQtiveGuardReadOnlyAccessRole.

 Manual multi-region setup

-Use this method if you want to monitor multiple regions without setting up additional IAM roles for orchestration.
+Use this method to monitor multiple regions without setting up additional IAM roles for orchestration.

 1. Complete the steps for the Single region setup in your first region (for example, us-east-1).

-2. Once the first stack is finished, switch your AWS console to a different region (for example, us-west-2).
+2. Once the first stack is finished, switch regions in your AWS console (for example, us-west-2).

 3. Repeat the process for creating stacks using the same template.